 Conophytum altile, Conophytum assimile, Conophytum fossulatum, Conophytum odoratum, Conophytum pallidum, Conophytum placitum, Mesembryanthemum altile, Mesembryanthemum assimile, Mesembryanthemum ficiforme, Mesembryanthemum pallidum, Mesembryanthemum placitum

-Conophytum ficiforme is a dwarf, almost stemless succulent that grows in small, dense clumps, forming compact mats.
+Conophytum ficiforme is a dwarf, almost stemless succulent that grows in dense clumps, forming compact mats.
 The fig-shaped bodies are grayish-green, with 2 distinct lobes, up 0.8 inch (2 cm) long and up to 0.6 inch (1.5 cm) thick.
 They are often flushed with purple and have markings of greenish to reddish dots or lines which surround the fissure and cross the lobes.
 The flowers are long-lasting, highly scented, rose-pink, white to pale yellow and appear in fall.
 The fruit is a capsule containing many small seeds.

 USDA hardiness zones 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Most Conophytums need bright light but do not like too much intense sunlight.
 To avoid sunburn, place them in a position to receive a few hours of full sun in cooler periods of the day.

 These plants thrive best in a porous growing medium that will drain quickly.
 Use a commercial succulent soil specially designed for growing succulents or make your own mix.